Kevin-Beck/BulletRPG/README.md

 - ~~Create Item usability (if you're holding equipment, override original attack)~~
 - Figure out player preferences for saving data
 - Figure out loading and saving with player+equipments
+- ~~UI elements for inventory~~
+- Fix Inventory from rotating when equipping, (only delete the spot that was equipped, leave the rest alone)
+- Add UI element for shoot timer cooldown
+- Fix bug where if you switch weapons before animation function call occurs you get the projectile from the previous weapon (BIG BUG TODO)
+- UI elements for equipped objects
 - UI elements for picking skills/equipments/boosts
 - Objects for player character stats
 - System for unlocking new playable characters / growing characters from base eggs